 How to get to High1

-High1 can be reached by train from Seoul’s Cheongyangni Station, with trains costing around 14,000 won and taking around 3.5 hours to Sabuk or Gohan.
+To get there independently, High1 can be reached by mugunghwa (slow) train from Seoul’s Cheongyangni Station, with trains costing around 14,000 won and taking around 3.5 hours to Sabuk or Gohan.
 These two stations are a few minutes apart in neighbouring towns, and are connected to High1 by free resort shuttle buses; check the train & shuttle schedules here, see which shuttle bus (i.e. from Gohan or Sabuk) best matches your preferred train time, and choose your destination station accordingly.
-There’s some good scenery along the way, so try to get a window seat!
+It’s slow, but there’s some nice scenery along the way.

-The highway bus is actually faster than the train in this case, though it doesn’t link up with the shuttle buses so you have to take a taxi from the Gohan bus terminal to High1 (the location of the bus terminal in an odd little turnoff from the highway is not conducive to walking into Gohan itself; you can do so, but you need to find the walking path alongside the river).
+The highway bus is actually faster than the train, though it doesn’t link up with the shuttle buses so you have to take a taxi from Shin Gohan bus terminal to High1 (the location of the bus terminal in an odd little turnoff from the highway is not conducive to walking into Gohan itself; you can do so, but you need to find the walking path alongside the river).
 The bus goes from Dong Seoul (East Seoul) Terminal located next to Gangbyeon Station (Line 2), takes around 3 hours, costs around 18,000 won, and runs roughly every 30 to 60 minutes; there are also buses to/from Nambu Terminal (a smaller but more centrally located bus terminal, located on Line 3), but these are much less frequent.

 The resort operates free shuttles for both of the local train stations, but not the bus station.
 If accessing High1 from Sabuk Station, the shuttle bus takes you to Mountain House.
 If accessing from Gohan, the shuttle bus goes to both bases but Valley House is first; if taking a taxi from Gohan bus terminal, Valley House is significantly closer.
 If you’re going to the High1 Hotel, you need to take the shuttle from Gohan.
 The shuttle bus system is clearly explained here.

 Another option is a direct bus transfer from Seoul to the resort with these guys.
 It’s a bit more expensive, but way less hassle as it’s 3.5 hours from Seoul direct to High1 with no transfers; they can also arrange direct private airport transfers.

 Any questions about High1 Resort?
 Leave a comment below and I’ll get back to you.